ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 ### Stunnel secure connection for regional shares
 {: #fs-eit-stunnel-requirements}

-The utility installs stunnel on the compute host that's running a Linux OS.
-Stunnel needs a pem file.
-Because stunnel is used in client mode, you can use the pem that that comes with the distribution.
+The Mount Helper utility installs stunnel on the compute host that's running a Linux OS.
+Stunnel is an application that creates encrypted TLS tunnels between clients and servers for secure communication.
+In client mode, Stunnel initiates a connection from your virtual server instance of bare metal server to the file share, and tunnels data over a secure connection.
+Stunnel requires a PEM file, which typically contains a private key and a certificate.
+When stunnel operates in client mode, it relies on the system-wide SSL/TLS configuration and certificates.
+It can use the default PEM file provided by the Linux distribution rather than generating a custom certificate.
+The PEM file is often located in `/etc/ssl/private` or `/etc/pki/tls/private` folder.

 ## Requirements
 {: #fs-eit-requirements}